 In the field of ‘bed-bad-brood’, local governments closely work together with a large number of civil society organizations, other governmental actors and citizens.
 The degree and intensity of the cooperation differs.
 The importance of constant consultation and feedback between the different organizations stands central and is typical in this cooperation.
 Cooperating as partners on an equal level is important to obtain results.
 Therefore, good horizontal relations and trust between the local government and other organizations are important.
 In most cases, the local government proactively outsources the sheltering to other organizations, by giving subsidies to these organizations.
 To stay involved, there is frequent consultation between the local government and others.

-Besides humanitarian/human rights reasons for offering shelter to rejected asylum seekers, there is often also a pragmatic reason for doing so.
+Besides humanitarian/human rights reasons for offering shelter to rejected asylum seekers, there is often also a solution-oriented reasoning for doing so.
 Local governments deal with the reality of these people living on the streets, and, according to many city councils, this is an undesirable situation.

-Openness and transparency about the practical implications and consequences of the policy, is important to maintain public support.
-The cooperation between a broad variety of actors and a solution-oriented approach can also help build this broad consensus.
+Openness and transparency about the practical implications and consequences of the bed-bath-bread policy, is important to maintain public support.
+The cooperation between a broad variety of actors and a solution-oriented approach helps to build this broad consensus.
 By using both humanitarian as well as legal and pragmatic arguments, the public gets a better understanding of policy decisions.
 In finding pragmatic arguments, expertise of practitioners plays an important role.

 Read more about VNG International's expertise and projects on Dealing with Conflict, Fragility and Migration.